Homepage > Journal > Design problem: Usability vs. Desirability

 • Desirability

-Often relations between these concepts are presented with concentric circles indicating which term is a part of the term with a broader scope.
-And yes, User Experience is the broadest concept.
-It includes Desirability, which encompasses Usability.
-And within Usability, you will find Utility.
+Often, relations between these concepts are presented with concentric circles indicating which term is part of the term with a broader scope.
+And yes, user experience is the broadest concept.
+It includes desirability, which encompasses usability.
+Within usability, you will find utility.

 All clear?
 Okay, one more time.

-In other words, if you want to build a digital product that people will find needed, convenient, essential, and worthy of respect and recognition, you need to think about making a good impression and improving each element.
+In other words, if you want to build a new product that people will find needed, convenient, essential, and worthy of respect and recognition, you must consider making a good impression and improving each element.

 And if anyone knows what they're talking about, it's researchers from the NN Group.
 It's worth taking a moment and seeing what they have to say.